What to Serve With Zucchini Fritters?

 Add olive oil to a pan for this side dish and toss in zucchini.
 Sprinkle lemon juice over the zucchini after adding it to the pan, and then add salt, pepper, onion powder, garlic powder,r, and oregano.

 Furthermore, allow it to cook for about two minutes before turning it over.
 Cook for an additional two minutes or until both sides are browned.
-After flipping the pieces over a few times in the pan, take them out onto a plate lined with paper towels.

-Sauteed Mushrooms Flavored with Sage and Thyme.
+Sauteed Mushrooms Flavored with Sage and Thyme

-Steamed Broccoli Topped with Parmesan Cheese.
+Steamed Broccoli Topped with Parmesan Cheese

 For a great and healthy side dish for your zucchini fritters, try making steamed broccoli topped with Parmesan cheese to serve with zucchini fritters.